Can’t keep your floors clean? What is causing those ugly streaks? Completely frustrated? Feel like you’ve tried everything and nothing is working?

 3. Using dirty mop water and not changing the mop water regularly?

 Changing your mop water bucket regularly reduces streaking and gets a better clean.
 When the mop water is looking dirty it’s time to change it.

 4. Residues on your floor you didn’t even know about?

-Residues from previously used chemicals, grout & plaster dust, builder’s cleaning practices, spills & staining cause streaking.
+Residues from previously used chemicals, grout and plaster dust, builder’s cleaning practices, spills and staining cause streaking.
 Even after the floor surface is buffed residues can still be lurking in the porous grout lines.
-When wet, the mop moves across and spreads streaky residue across the surface of the tile again.
+When wet, the floor mop moves across and spreads streaky residue across the surface of the tile again.

 Always use minimal water when cleaning to reduce streaking and watermarking.
-There is now very effective cleaning technology that allows you to clean damp or dry.
+There is now very effective cleaning technology that allows you to clean damp or dry eg. microfibre cleaning products.
 This also means floors will dry faster after cleaning.

 7. Using the wrong chemical?

-When a floor is dirty and we’re struggling to get a good cleaning result, the knee jerk reaction is to immediately look for a stronger cleaning chemical.
+When a floor is dirty and we’re struggling to get a good cleaning result, the knee-jerk reaction is to immediately look for a stronger cleaning chemical.
 Stronger chemicals are more prone to streaking due to the residues they leave behind.
 Stronger chemicals will not necessarily solve streaking or cleaning problems.
 The right cleaning chemical will definitely help but it is not all you need.
-Our favourite maintenance floor cleaner is Bobby Dazzler.
+Our favourite maintenance floor cleaner is Bobby Dazzler Universal Cleaner.